 Benefits of Weatherstripping

 A gap between the bottom of the garage door and the driveway can allow dirt to blow into your garage.
-During bad weather, rain, snow and ice could come into the garage and potentially damage your possessions and tools.
+During bad weather, rain, snow, and ice could come into the garage and potentially damage your possessions and tools, not to mention, the garage floor.
+Now, you can fix the garage floor with Milwaukee concrete repair services (or from other nearby places), but they would not be able to salvage your precious tools.
 Also, rodents and insects only need a small gap to make their way into the garage and nest, creating an infestation problem.

 While it is advisable to seal the door connecting the garage to the main living area of the house (via services similar to companies such as PLASTPRO can provide) as well, properly installed weatherstripping around the exterior garage doors can greatly reduce the risk of lost energy.
 Additionally, the bottom of the garage door will not scrape against the concrete or pavement, helping to prevent premature wear of both the door and the floor.
 The cost of installing or replacing weatherstripping is low, especially when compared to the long-term benefits it provides.